Latest Initia (INIT) News Update

 Deep Dive

-What this means: This is bullish for INIT because it lowers the barrier for new projects to launch on Initia's ecosystem, potentially increasing network utility and fee revenue.
+What this means: This is bullish for INIT because it lowers the barrier for developers to build on the Initia ecosystem.
+Smoother development could lead to more applications, increasing the utility and adoption of the network.
 (Source)

 Conclusion